irschad/ansible-integration-jenkins/README.md

 ---

 ## Project Steps
-### Step 1: Create and Configure Jenkins Server
-1. Launch a dedicated EC2 instance to host Jenkins.
-2. Install Jenkins on the server and configure required plugins (e.g., SSH Agent, SSH Pipeline Steps).
-3. Secure Jenkins with SSH key-based authentication and configure credentials.

-### Step 2: Create and Configure Ansible Control Node
+### Step 1: Create and Configure Ansible Control Node
 1. Launch a dedicated EC2 instance for the Ansible Control Node.
 2. Install the following on the server:
    - Ansible